xcomponent/xcomponent/Examples/xc.restapiclient/documentation/README.md

 is generated based on the service's title present in the description.
 The composition view should look like the following:

  ![New composition view](images/New_composition_view.jpg)

+Your actual model will include much more state machines.

 ### Explore the generated component